 Don’t You Forget Abut Me by Simple Minds

-Because if Breakfast Club doesn’t sum up high school what does?
+Because if Breakfast Club and good friends doesn’t sum up high school what does?
 And if we didn’t dip back into the ’80s looking for graduation song inspiration, who would we be anyway?

 Best line: the unforgettable, “Don’t you forget about me.”